security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

 8. For a moment, pretend to be your mutual friend before explaining that you spoofed the call.

 See [Social-Engineer.org](https://www.social-engineer.org/framework/se-tools/phone/caller-id-spoofing/) for more information about this type of attack.

+## Deliverable

+In the Canvas quiz, simply indicate whether you successfully spoofed your phone number as described above.